-This is a Welsh Government funded scheme, offering interest free Houses into Homes loans to owners of empty properties, offering financial assistance to improve such properties for sale or let as residential properties, on completion.
+Houses into Homes This is a Welsh Government funded scheme, offering interest free loans to owners of empty properties, offering financial assistance to improve such properties for sale or let as residential properties, on completion.
 This scheme will consider loans up to £25,000 per self-contained unit, up to a maximum £150,000 (6 units) per applicant.
 The loan is subject to a maximum Loan to Value of 80% and has no monthly repayment terms.
 This scheme is also available for commercial empty properties, where planning consent is in place for its conversion to residential units.
 Leasing Scheme Wales This scheme is aimed at improving access to long term affordable and good quality housing, with tenancy support, in the Private Rented Sector.
 Leasing Scheme Wales will support landlords and offer grants of up to £5,000 to bring their properties up to Housing, Health and Safety Rating System Standards Up to £25,000 in grants is offered to landlords where properties have been empty for 6 months or more, in return for longer term leases of between 5 to 20 years Leasing Scheme Wales will provide tenants with longer term security of accommodation (of between 5 to 20 years) in the Private Rented Sector at an affordable rent based on Local Housing Allowance levels.
 Leasing Scheme Wales will support those who are at risk of homelessness or are homeless according to the definition in the Housing (Wales) Act 2014.
-Valley's Task Force Programme Owner Occupier grants are administered through One National Body (RCT Council) offering financial assistance of up to 85% grant assistance to the value of £25,000, to improve empty properties which are occupied by owners, within the Valley's Task Force area.
-Originally targeted towards the Amman Gwendraeth Valley within Carmarthenshire but this may be extended Supported by WG funding, with Carmarthenshire Council providing match funding 35% to the Programme.
-This Scheme is now closed to new enquiries and will end as a Scheme as at 31st March 2023.
-Western Valleys Empty Homes Grant Scheme The Western Valleys Empty Homes Grant Scheme is a Government pilot offering grants of up to £25,000 per self-contained unit, in-lieu of tenancy nomination rights.
+National Empty Homes Grant Scheme Owner Occupier grants are administered through One National Body (RCT Council) offering grant assistance to the value of £25,000, to improve empty properties which are occupied by owners, within the County.
+Beneficiaries of the grant will need to occupy the property for a minimum of 5 years Homes must have been empty for a minimum of 12 months Supported by WG funding, with Carmarthenshire Council providing match funding 10% to the Programme.
+Targeted Regeneration Investment Programme Targeted Regeneration Investment Programme is a regional plan which looks to support area-based regeneration projects that promote economic regeneration such as creating jobs, enhancing skills and employability and creating the right environment for businesses to grow and thrive; with a focus on

-This is specifically available to Landlords/Developers, up to a maximum of £200,000 for a building.
-This was supported by Welsh Government funding at 65%, with Carmarthenshire Council investing 35% into the Scheme.
-This Scheme is now closed to new enquiries and will end as a Scheme as at 31st March 2023.
-Targeted Regeneration Investment Programme is a regional plan Targeted Regeneration Investment Programme which looks to support area-based regeneration projects that promote economic regeneration such as creating jobs, enhancing skills and employability and creating the right environment for businesses to grow and thrive; with a focus on individuals and areas most in need to ensure prosperity is spread to all parts of Wales.
+Property Enhancement Development Grant individuals and areas most in need to ensure prosperity is spread to all parts of Wales.
 Carmarthenshire's priority areas are; Llanelli town centre Station Road, Llanelli Ammanford town centre The programme has two main thematic funding streams, a property enhancement development grant and sustainable living grant.
-Property Enhancement Development Grant The Property Enhancement Grant addresses the requirement for retail and commercial floor space that meets the needs of businesses by providing gap funding for vacant commercial building occupiers and owners to enhance building frontages and bring vacant commercial floor space back into beneficial business use.
+The Property Enhancement Grant addresses the requirement for retail and commercial floor space that meets the needs of businesses by providing gap funding for vacant commercial building occupiers and owners to enhance building frontages and bring vacant commercial floor space back into beneficial business use.
 In addition, where a local need has been identified, it would fund development projects that create new commercial floor space.
 Sustainable Living Grant Will support the conversion of vacant commercial floor space into new homes and can be used alongside the Property Enhancement Development Grant and other initiatives to ensure comprehensive mixed-use regeneration of properties.
 The aim of the funding is to convert vacant floor space on upper floors into new residential accommodation.
 The minimum requirement from each scheme is 1 x 1 bedroom self-contained flat.
 Student accommodation and bedsits are not eligible for grant funding.
 A maximum of £20,000 grant can be considered eligible per residential unit created